-There were no stock options granted that contain both market-based and performance-based vesting conditions during the year ended December 31, 2023, 653 stock options were exercised and 1,373 market-based and performance-based stock options remain outstanding as of December 31, 2023.
+There were no stock options granted that contain both market-based and performance-based vesting conditions during the year ended December 31, 2023.
+During the year ended December 31, 2023, 653 stock options were exercised and 1,373 market-based and performance-based stock options remain outstanding as of December 31, 2023.